rchakode/kube-opex-analytics/README.md

 To meet this goal, Kubernetes Opex Analytics collects CPU and memory usage metrics from Kubernetes's metrics APIs, processes and consolidates them over time to produce resource usage analytics on the basis of namespaces and with different time aggregation perspectives that cover up to a year.
 These perspectives also show a special usage item labelled _non-allocatable_ highlighting the **share of non-allocatable capacity** for both CPU and memory.

-## <a name="features"></a>Features
+## <a name="features"></a>Concepts & Features
-Its current features cover the following analytics.
-Each chart enables a tooltip activable with mouse hover action.
+Kubernetes Opex Analytics enables the following core concepts and features:

-* **One-week CPU and Memory Usage Trends** as consolidated hourly usage per namespace and globally for a cluster over the last 7 days.
+* **Namespace-focused:** Means that consolidated resource usage metrics consider individual namespaces as fundamental units for resource sharing.
+A special care is taken to also account and highlight non-allocatable resources .
-* **Two-weeks Daily CPU and Memory Usage** per namespace as cumulative cost based on hourly usage for each namespace, during each day of the last 14 ones.
+* **Hourly Usage & Trends:** Like on public clouds, resource use for each namespace is consolidated on a hourly-basic.
+This actually corresponds to the ratio (%) of resource used per namespace during each hour.
+It's the foundation for cost calculation and also allows to get over time trends about resources being consuming per namespace and also at the Kubernetes cluster scale.
-* **One-year Monthly CPU and Memory Usage** per namespace as cumulative cost based on daily usage for each namespace, during each month of the last 12 ones.
+* **Daily and Monthly Usage Costs:** Provides for each period (daily/monthly), namespace, and resource type (CPU/memory), consolidated cost computed given one of the following ways: (i) accumulated hourly usage over the period; (ii) actual costs computed based on resource usage and a given hourly billing rate; (iii) normalized ratio of usage per namespace compared against the global cluster usage.
-* **Last Nodes' Occupation by Pods** providing for each node the share of resources used by active pods on the node.
+* **Occupation of Nodes by Namespaced Pods:** Highlights for each node the share of resources used by active pods labelled by their namespace.
-* **Native Dashboard**, **Prometheus Exporter** and **Grafana Dashboard**: Kubernetes Opex Analytics comes with a built-in dashboard displaying analytics charts for its consolidated metrics.
-Additionnaly it enables a Prometheus Exporter that exposes those metrics to external world, as well as an integrated Grafana Dashboard that works out of the box with the metrics scraped from the Prometheus Exporter.
+* **Efficient Visualization:** For metrics generated, Kubernetes Opex Analytics provides dashboards with relevant charts covering as well the last couple of hours than the last 12 months (i.e. year).
+For this there are **built-in charts**, a **Prometheus Exporter** along with **Grafana Dashboard** that all work out of the box.

 ## <a name="cost-models"></a>Cost Models